risingtalent1103/BlogAutomation_GPT_RAG_Langchain/README.md

 ## Status and Roadmap
 The Blog Website Project is currently in active development, with ongoing work to add new features and enhance the user experience.
 ## Conclusion
 The Blog Website Project is a cutting-edge platform that empowers users to share their ideas and engage with AI-powered content generation.
 By combining Flask, React, Langchain, and GPT, the project offers a unique and innovative approach to blogging.
-For any inquiries, please contact the developers at ronanlee0105@gmail.com or jinguolee.aitech@gmail.com.
+For any inquiries, please contact the developers at jacksonchen1103@gmail.com, ronanlee0105@gmail.com and jinguolee.aitech@gmail.com.